 It's better to take preventive measures against vent mold, because sometimes the musty odor commonly associated with mold may be absent.

 Identifying the different odors coming from your HVAC unit can be the difference between a costly maintenance or a DIY solution.
 If you notice a particularly intense putrid smell, it's possible you have a dead pest on your hands.
 This is common, since most pests look for where to hibernate during winter and turning on the air conditioner/heater could kill them.

 If your HVAC units are easily accessible, taking the dead pest out and doing a thorough clean up could take away the horrid odor, and you may not need to call anyone for help.

 If you regularly check your HVAC system for any discrepancies, you’ll be able to avoid having to deal with any odors coming out of your system.
 Remember that one of the worst case scenarios for when your HVAC smells like burning plastic is that it could cause your house to burn down.
 This is especially with all the electrical works and gas lines within close distance.

 One major advantage of regular HVAC maintenance is that, because your heaters and air conditioning systems are working at their peak, they'll consume less energy - thus lowering your utility bill.

 HVAC smells like burning plastic or furnace smells like burning plastic?
 Odors being emitted from your HVAC system is usually a red flag of other underlying issues.
 It’s key to get these checked out right away so that you can prevent any further damage to your home.
-Some of the smells that you should keep an eye out for include burning plastic, mold or mildew, or a sour and putrid smell.
+Some smells that you should keep an eye out for include burning plastic, mold or mildew, or a sour and putrid smell.